- The Firm

 Ms. Meyer is a 1973 graduate of Manhattanville College, and obtained her J.D. in 1976 from the Columbus School of Law at Catholic University of America.
 She began her legal career as an associate with the public interest law firm Swankin & Turner, specializing in consumer protection law, and spent many years litigating cases for Ralph Nader's network of public interest groups, including two years with the Center for Auto Safety, a year as Director of the Freedom of Information Act Clearinghouse, and nine years with the Public Citizen Litigation Group, where she specialized in food and drug law, with an emphasis on children's health and safety.
 Before starting the firm in 1993, she was Of Counsel and then a Partner with the public interest law firm Harmon, Curran & Gallagher, where she specialized in environmental, open-government, and ballot initiative law.

 Ms. Meyer has taught Civil Litigation and Public Interest Advocacy at The Georgetown University Law Center, and was appointed by the U.S Court of Appeals for the D.C.
 Circuit to serve on its Advisory Committee on Procedures from 1995 - 2001.
-She co-founded and serves on the Board of Directors of The Wildlife Advocacy Project; served for nine years on the Board of Directors of Defenders of Wildlife, chairing its Litigation Committee; was a member of the Board of Directors for The Center for Biological Diversity; and is currently on the Board of Directors of The Center for Auto Safety.
+She co-founded and serves on the Board of Directors of The Wildlife Advocacy Project; served for nine years on the Board of Directors of Defenders of Wildlife, chairing its Litigation Committee; was a member of the Board of Directors for The Center for Biological Diversity; and is currently on the Board of Directors of The Center for Auto Safety and the Chesapeake Bay Legal Alliance.

 Ms. Meyer has testified before Congress on a variety of topics, is a frequent featured speaker at environmental and animal law conferences, and has appeared on television and radio, including Larry King Live, Crossfire, Good Morning America, and National Public Radio.
 She is a contributing author to the annual litigation manual, Litigation Under the Federal Open Government Laws, published by The Electronic Privacy Information Center and James Madison Project.